myltik/azure-docs.ru-ru/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

             <Button Name="SubscribeButton" Content="Subscribe" HorizontalAlignment="Center" Grid.Row="3" Grid.Column="0" Grid.ColumnSpan="2" Click="SubscribeButton_Click" />
         </Grid>

-2. Создайте в проекте новый класс **Notifications**, добавьте к определению класса модификатор **public**, затем добавьте в файл оператор **using**.
+2. In the project, create a new class named **Notifications**, add the **public** modifier to the class definition, then add the following **using** statements to the new code file:

         using Microsoft.Phone.Notification;
         using Microsoft.WindowsAzure.Messaging;
         using System.IO.IsolatedStorage;
         using System.Windows;

-3. Скопируйте следующий код в новый класс **Notifications**:
+3. Copy the following code into the new **Notifications** class:

         private NotificationHub hub;